___Welcome to the Geographic Journal of Nikolas R. Schiller___

 Google StreetView I.E.D. - Blowing Up The Spot

-Street View Improvised Explosive Device
+Street View Improvised Explosive Device by Nikolas Schiller

 So the other day I mentioned I was working on a mash-up for Google’s new Street View feature.